Casyfill/Twitter_language_mapping2/README.md

 * langid
 * tweepy

+Mapping is done in TileMill

+#TODO#

-language recognition works bad with cyrillics (especially in tweets), so requires additional filtering (toDO)
+language recognition works bad with cyrillics (especially in tweets), so requires additional filtering